DerwenAI/ray_base/README.md

 The latter wheel `2.0.0.dev0` is for a nightly build of the "head" commit in the Ray `master` branch.
-Considering how the latest release of Ray is `1.11.0` (as of the date of this writing: 2022-03-21) that did seem incongruous.
-Also, good luck trying to determine that fact from the documentation!
+Considering how the latest release of Ray is `1.11.0` (as of the date of this writing: 2022-03-21) this did seem incongruous.
+Also, good luck trying to determine this fact from the documentation!

 If you look closely through notes from Ray committers on the GitHub